W. Augustus Barratt

-W. Augustus Barratt (3 June 1873 – 12 April 1947) was a Scottish-born, later American, songwriter and musician.
+Walter Augustus Barratt, also known as Augustus Barratt, (3 June 1873 – 12 April 1947) was a Scottish-born, American songwriter and musician.

 Early life and songs

-Walter Augustus Barratt was born 3 June 1873 in Kilmarnock, the son of composer John Barratt; the family later lived in Paisley.
+Barratt was born 3 June 1873 in Kilmarnock, the son of composer John Barratt; the family later lived in Paisley.
 In 1893 he won a scholarship for composition to the Royal College of Music.

 In his early twenties he contributed to The Scottish Students' Song Book, with three of his own song compositions and numerous arrangements.

 By the end of 1897 he had published dozens of songs, such as Sir Patrick Spens, The Death of Cuthullin, an album of his own compositions, and arrangements of ten songs by Samuel Lover.

 He then, living in London, turned his attention to staged musical comedy, co-creating, with Adrian Ross, The Tree Dumas Skiteers, a skit, based on Sydney Grundy's The Musketeers that starred Herbert Beerbohm Tree.
 He co-composed with Howard Talbot the successful Kitty Grey (1900).

 He continued to write songs and to receive recognition for them.
-The 1901 and 1902 BBC Promenade Concerts, "The Proms", included four of his compositions, namely Come back, sweet Love, The Mermaid, My Peggy and Private Donald.
+The 1901 and 1902 BBC Promenade Concerts, "The Proms", included four of his compositions, namely "Come back, Sweet Love", "The Mermaid", "My Peggy" and "Private Donald".

-His setting of My Ships, a poem by Ella Wheeler Wilcox, was performed by Clara Butt and republished several times.
-It also appeared four times, with different singers, in the 1913 and 1914 Proms.
+His setting of "My Ships", a poem by Ella Wheeler Wilcox, was performed by Clara Butt and republished several times.
+It was performed four times, with different singers, in the 1913 and 1914 Proms.